-Nā Koa Football Club’s mission is to support athletic excellence and academic achievement for Warrior Football.
+Nā Koa Football Club’s mission is to support athletic excellence and academic achievement for Rainbow Warrior Football.

 Summer School and the Warrior Bridge Program are two of the largest expenses that Nā Koa funds.
 In previous years, 70-80 student-athletes have participated in one or both sessions of summer school providing specific benefits.
 First, they are able to obtain and maintain eligibility so that they can participate in practices and games.
 Second, they are able to take many of the time-intensive, lab-type courses that are difficult to enroll in during the regular sessions (fall and spring semesters) when they are frequently on travel for road games or involved in team meetings and off-season preparation.
 Finally, summer school is integral in helping to ensure the on-time or early graduation of the players.
 As with previous head coaches, graduating student-athletes continues to be a top priority for Coach Chow.